Online Product Photography

 Remember that this project is for your own use in order to present potential buyers with a product, but because these images are not meant for publication or as submissions to photographic stock houses doesn't mean that you should be lax in you photographic endeavor.
 Technically sound and pleasing images work best in any medium and for any reason.
 Don't be lazy, do your best.

-EBay has a great tutorial for photographing and selling your products on their site and it is worth visiting it for more site specific information and ideas.
-Product photography lesson from Ebay.
+eBay has some great tutorials for photographing and selling your products on their site and it is worth visiting it for more site specific information and ideas.

 You can also search the net for other useful articles which can help you get presentation ideas and provide information regarding other sites where your wares can be sold.
 Here is another very useful article regarding online product photography with an emphasis on backdrops and props.